saisathvik1/OSCP-Cheatsheet/README.md

 ## Dumping Hashes

 1. Use Mimikatz
-2. If this is a domain joined machine, run BloodHound.
+2. If this is a domain-joined machine, run BloodHound.

 ---

 # Active Directory Pentesting

 <aside>
-💡 We perform the following stuff once we’re in AD network
+💡 We perform the following stuff once we’re in the AD network

 </aside>